 The biggest criticism of the Brights idea was that it was arrogant, that it played into all the worse stereotypes of arrogant atheists.
 Obviously, there are many atheists who fit those stereotypes.
 But I have never seen any sort of identity label, organising or any other activity by the atheist movement that isn’t criticised as arrogant.
 Many atheists have internalised the idea that criticising religion is de facto rude or arrogant.
 Brights sounds horribly self-aggrandising.
 But might that be intrinsic in any positive identity label?
-It was mercilessly made fun out of by conservative anti-atheist columnists.
+It was mercilessly mocked by conservative anti-atheist columnists.
 But could those professional trolls really have been placated by another word?

-One suggestion is that Brights was uniquely arrogant, because it suggested that anyone else was dim.
+One criticism is that Brights was uniquely arrogant, because it suggested that anyone else was dim.
 The Brights even suggested addressing this critique by calling people who did believe in the supernatural ‘Supers’.
 On the other hand, you could make this same criticism of almost any identity label used in the broad atheist and AHS+ space.
 “Rationalist” could imply others are necessarily irrational, “skeptic” could imply everyone else is credulous, “freethinker” or “woke” could suggest others are unthoughtful or mindless, “humanist” could dehumanise outsiders.
 The problem isn’t the relative arrogance of the word, but the way it is used.

 Another criticism is that the term was destined to fail because it was consciously invented rather than evolving organically from the group it was meant to describe.
 That’s definitely a big part of the cringe factor.
-But it reminds me of a lot of the anti-social justice obsession with language they consider new or invented.
+But it reminds me of a lot of the anti-social justice movement’s obsession with language they consider new or invented.
 In order for an idea to begin circulating, someone needs to have and suggest it.

 There is something slightly comical about Paul Geisert brainstorming ideas then running into another room to tell his wife “I’ve got the word, and this is going to be big!”
 But the word secularism has a similar origin.
 As relayed by author Ray Argyle: In 1851 George Holyoake, having been imprisoned for blasphemy, wanted a new word to describe the political ideas he sought to promote.
 The new word Holyoake wanted would capture the essence of the ideas of separation of church and state and challenging the establishment power.
 Holyoake thought that atheism would never be accepted because of its negative connotations.
 So he sat up with a dictionary and created the term based on the Latin saecularis, meaning “worldly”.